UltimateUEH/ultimaten1/README.md

 # Welcome to my repository

 My name is Thanh Dat Tran, but you can call me Ultimate.
-Currently, I am a third-year student at UEH University and my major is software engineering.
-I have learned a lot of programming languages such as C#, Java, Python, PHP, etc and I also have some projects in my repository.
-My goal is to become a Web Developer with ASP.NET Core and Lavarel.
+Currently, I am a third-year student at UEH University and my major is Software Engineering.
+I have learned about DSA, OOP, Design Patterns (SOLID, Singleton ...), Unit Tests, System Design in software, Artificial Intelligence...
+I also have learned some programming languages such as C#, Java, Python, PHP, ...
+My goal is to become and master a Web Developer with ASP.NET Core and Java Spring Boot.

 ## My skills: